Wonderland (Take That album): Singles

+"Cry" was released as a collaboration single with Drum and bass group Sigma on 20 May 2016 and is included on the deluxe version of the album.

-"Giants" was released on 17 February 2017 as the first single and was produced by Mark Ralph. it peaked at 13 on the UK Singles Chart.
+"Giants" was released on 17 February 2017 as the first official group led single for the album and was produced by Mark Ralph. it peaked at 13 on the UK Singles Chart.

 "New Day" was released on 5 May 2017 as the second single.

-Tour

-On 22 October 2016, Take That announced that they would embark on a UK arena and stadium tour in support of the album.
-The Wonderland Live tour began on 5 May 2017 in Birmingham, England at the Genting Arena and concluded on 22 November 2017, in Auckland, New Zealand, at The Trusts Arena.

 Commercial performance

 Wonderland debuted at number two on the UK Albums Chart with first week equivalent sales of 113,200 copies, giving Take That their eighth top five studio album.
-Held off the top spot by Ed Sheeran's ÷, it became Take That's first album not to reach number one since Take That & Party peaked at number two in 1992.
 It reached number three in Ireland and also peaked at two in Scotland.

 Track listing

 Personnel

 Credits adapted from the liner notes.